Pectus excavatum: Implants

 The implant allows pectus excavatum to be treated from a purely morphological perspective.
-Today it is used as a benchmark procedure as it is simple, reliable, and minimally intrusive while offering aesthetically pleasing results.
+Today, it is used as a benchmark procedure as it is simple, reliable, and minimally invasive while offering aesthetically pleasing results.
 This procedure does not, however, claim to correct existing cardiac and respiratory problems which, in very rare cases, can be triggered by the pectus excavatum condition.
 For female patients, the potential resulting breast asymmetry can be partially or completely corrected by this procedure.

 The process of creating a plaster-cast model, directly on the skin of the patient's thorax, can be used in the design of the implants.
 The evolution of medical imaging and CAD (computer-aided design) now allows customised 3D implants to be designed directly from the ribcage, therefore being much more precise, easier to place sub-pectorally and perfectly adapted to the shape of each patient.
-The implants are made of medical silicon rubber which is age-resistant and unbreakable (different to the silicon gel used in breast implants).
+The implants are made of medical silicone rubber, which is resistant to wear and extremely durable (different from the silicone gel used in breast implants).
 They will last for life (apart from the case of adverse reactions) and are not visible externally.

 The surgery is performed under general anesthesia and takes about an hour.
 The surgeon makes an incision of approximately seven centimetres, prepares the customised space in the chest, inserts the implant deep beneath the muscle, then closes the incision.
 Post-operative hospitalization is typically around three days.

 The recovery after the surgery typically requires only mild pain relief.
-Post-operatively, a surgical dressing is required for several days and compression vest for a month following the procedure.
+Post-operatively, a surgical dressing is required for several days and a compression vest for a month following the procedure.
 A check-up appointment is carried out after a week for puncture of seroma.
 If the surgery has minimal complications, the patient can resume normal activities quickly, returning to work after 15 days and participating in any sporting activities after three months.

 Lipofilling

-The "lipofilling" technique consists of sucking fat from the patient using a syringe with a large gauge needle (usually from the abdomen or the outer thighs), then after centrifugation, the fat cells are re-injected beneath the skin into whichever hollow it is needed to fill.
-This technique is primarily used to correct small defects which may persist after conventional surgical treatment.
+The "lipofilling" technique consists of sucking fat from the patient using a syringe with a large gauge needle (usually from the abdomen or the outer thighs), then, after centrifugation, re-injecting the fat cells beneath the skin into whichever hollow it is needed to fill.
+This technique is primarily used to correct small defects that may persist after conventional surgical treatment.

 Epidemiology

 Pectus excavatum occurs in an estimated 1 in 150 to 1 in 1000 births, with male predominance (male-to-female ratio of 3:1).
-In 35% to 45% of cases family members are affected.
+In 35% to 45% of cases, family members are affected.